SecretFoundation/docs/docs/cli/secretcli.md

 ## Secret CLI

-`secretcli` is the command-line interface tool that enables you to interact with a node that runs on the Secret Network.
+`secretcli` is the command-line interface tool for interacting with nodes running on the Secret Network.

 [How to install and use `secretcli`](/cli/install-cli.md).